spratzt/fashion_poc/README.md

 This is just a demo of technical competence.
 Although the brand names are well known the data is completely synthetic.

-I've added an additonal graph.
+I've deleted the extra graph

 The demo is available on Binder although it takes a long time to load.